vzelen/rviews/README.md

 The usecases where you might want to use it:

-- there is a sequentially stored collection of components of type `T`, stored in `vector` or `list`, but semantically the type `T` has a "key" which would be good to use for an associative access.
-You could store the elements in a `map` or `unordered_map` instead in first place, but then you will loose the properties of sequential storage.
+- there is a sequentially stored collection of components of type `T`, stored in `vector` or `list`, but semantically the type `T` has a "key" which would be good to use for associative access.
+You could store the elements in a `map` or `unordered_map` instead in the first place, but then you will loose the properties of sequential storage.
 Alternatively, there might be already an established C++ infrastructure where it is not possible to easily change the underlying container types from a `vector` to a `map`.
 What you could do naturally - you could make an associate container and store pointer manually to original elements from a
 `vector`/`list`, but then you will always have to dereference the pointers.
 Moreover, you might want to add / remove elements via an associate view, and it would be beneficial in case the underlying sequential containers updates automatically.
 E.g. you have to manually keep the underlying sequential container of objects and the associate container of pointers to the objects in sync.
 So this is exactly what `rviews` library does, but also with reference semantics